okias/linux/Documentation/userspace-api/media/v4l/dev-subdev.rst

 called on the sub-device.
 Such newly created routes have the device's default configuration for format and selection rectangles.

+A sub-device may only have either static routes (routes that have ``V4L2_SUBDEV_ROUTE_FL_STATIC`` flag set) or routes that are all user-created or user-removable (routes that do not have ``V4L2_SUBDEV_ROUTE_FL_STATIC`` flag).
+Mixing static and non-static routes is not allowed in the same sub-device.
+This is subject to change in the future.

 Configuring streams
 -------------------